-Hearts to Hands: This ministry is meeting on Wednesdays at 3:30 p.m. upstairs in the Building C Attic in a social distanced manner.
+Hearts to Hands: This ministry is meeting on Wednesdays at 3:30 p.m. upstairs in Building C Room 201 (the Attic) in a social distanced manner.
 Knit/crochet items for Arnold Palmer Hospital while sharing fellowship with others.
 For those who do not feel comfortable attending in person, please continue to knit/crochet items for Hearts to Hands from home.